News

 For independent creators, that could lower the barrier to entry and widen access to feature-length storytelling.

-At the same time, the report said the shift raises structural questions for the film industry.
+At the same time, The report said the shift raises structural questions for the film industry.

 Parts of the mid- and low-tier production workforce could face displacement pressure if feature films can be produced in roughly two weeks at a fraction of traditional budgets.